aidensemet1/MiniProject/Demo1/README.md

 Our Arduino movement controller code can be found within the "ArduinoCode" folder.

-Our Python camera vision code can be found within the "Python Code" folder.
+Our Python camera vision code can be found within the "PythonCode" folder.